theRoughCode/StreetFighterJava/README.md

-# StreetFighterJava
+# Street Fighter: Java Edition

 A high school project where I attempted to create a Street Fighter game.
-This code had to be decompiled from an executable using http://www.javadecompilers.com/.
+This code had to be decompiled from an executable using [Java Decompiler] (http://www.javadecompilers.com/).